- ✎ Updated

 The CPA exam is also a universally recognized certificate which will make transitioning to a different career or industry much easier than if you were not a CPA.

 There are other non-tangible benefits to becoming a CPA but the biggest tangible result is the monetary advantage you will have over your peers.
+According to Robert Half's Salary Guide, CPAs consistently earn significantly more than non-certified accountants over the course of their careers.

 If you want to be the best accountant you can be, then passing the CPA exam is a no brainer.